how-toFebruary 1, 2025by Carmanji· 5 min read

 • You prioritize modern safety features (airbags, ABS, crumple zones)

-• Your state does not allow road registration and you need street-legal transportation
+• Your state does not allow road registration and you need street legal transportation

 Getting Started